Redsonbabytiger/bvm-x86_64/README.md

     Note: the connect mode used FreeRDP in the past; [now](https://github.com/Botspot/bvm/commit/4650cd52fafc499c0a21f636da11b1d5ed5504c0) it uses Remmina.
 Use `connect-freerdp` to go back, and if you prefer it, tell me why.
 Otherwise I will be removing freerdp from BVM.
 - Mount the Windows main hard drive with:
     `bvm/bvm mount ~/win11`
     Direct file access can be useful for troubleshooting and further debloating.
-Be aware: if the VM was not shut down properly, the files will mount read-only.
 - Expand the Windows main hard drive with:
     `bvm/bvm expand ~/win11`
     It will ask how many gigabytes of space to add.